The Frenchie Bichon is the result of crossing a French Bulldog and a Bichon Frise.

 They are not hypoallergenic, but they produce fewer allergens than your typical dog because of their Bichon Frise heritage.

-Frenchie Bichons are particularly prone to plaque buildup, so it’s extremely important for owners to brush their teeth every day to avoid gum disease and tooth loss.
+Frenchie Bichons are particularly prone to plaque buildup, so owners need to brush their teeth every day to avoid gum disease and tooth loss.